Factorial algebraic group actions and categorical quotients: Quotients in the category of varieties

 Choose a function $f_1 \in \Gamma(X,\mathcal{O})^G$ having inside $U$ precisely $D_1$ as its set of zeroes.
 If $x_2 \in D_1$ holds, then we obtain $f_1(x_2) = 0$ and $f_1(x_1) \ne 0$.
 If $x_2 \in U_1$ holds, then there is a function $f \in \Gamma(U_1, \Of)^G$ with $f(x_1) \ne f(x_2)$.
 Since $\Gamma(U_1, \Of)^G$ equals $\Gamma(U, \Of)_{f_1}^G$, we find a function $f' \in \Gamma(U, \Of)^G$ with $f'(x_1) \ne f'(x_2)$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:quotchar2}] The implication ``(iii)$\Rightarrow$(ii)'' is obvious.
+\begin{proof}[Proof of Theorem~\ref{thm:quotchar2}] The implication ``(iii)$\Rightarrow$(ii)'' follows from Proposition~\ref{PDK}.
 Moreover, ``(ii)$\Rightarrow$(i)'' and the supplement are clear by Theorem~\ref{thm:quotchar}.
 To verify ``(i)$\Rightarrow$(iii)'', let $\pi \colon X \to Y$ be a categorical quotient.
-Given any normal separating subalgebra $A \subseteq \Gamma(X,\mathcal{O})^G$, the universal property yields a commutative diagram
+Given any normal separating subalgebra $A \subseteq \Gamma(X,\mathcal{O})^G$ as in~(iii), the universal property yields a commutative diagram